tsipkens/atems/README.md

 2. a measure of texture in the image, and
 3. an Otsu-like threshold, adjusted upwards.

-Compiling these different feature layers results in segmentation, which is roughly equivalent to segmenting colour images, if each of the layers are assigned a colour.
+Compiling these different feature layers results in segmentation, which is roughly equivalent to segmenting colour images, if each of the layers was assigned a colour.
 For example, compilation of these feature layers for the sample images:

 ![fcolour](docs/fcolour.png)